-This course will introduce the student to surgical preparation of the animal patient and the steps taken to prepare for a surgical procedure.
-The student will be introduced to the most frequently used instruments used in surgical procedures.
-The student will learn the skills necessary to demonstrate aseptic technique and maintaining sterile field.
-The preparation of surgical packs with autoclaving techniques will be demonstrated.
+Lecture Hrs: 10 Lab Hrs: 10 Credit Hrs: 1 This course will introduce the student to common surgical procedures, preparation and post-operative care of the animal patient.
+The student will be introduced to the most frequently used instruments during various surgical procedures.
+The student will learn the skills necessary to demonstrate aseptic technique and maintaining sterile fields.
+The preparation of various surgical packs with autoclaving techniques will be demonstrated.